Rising-Stars-by-Sunshine/CSEcon206-Haowen-PS2/README.md

 - **Author**: Haowen Ji, Data Science, Class 2023, Duke Kunshan University
 - **Instructor**: Prof. Luyao Zhang, Duke Kunshan University
 - **Disclaimer**: Submissions to Problem Set 2 for [CSEcon 206 Computational Microeconomics, 2023 Spring Term (Seven Week - Second)](https://ms.pubpub.org/) instructed by Prof. Luyao Zhang at Duke Kunshan University.
 - **Acknowledgements**: I would like to thank Prof. Luyao Zhang for her instructions in CSEcon 206 and thank all my classmates for the inspiring discussions and feedback.
-Thank Yiwei, Yuchen, and Rong for precious advice.
+Thank Yiwei, Yuchen, and Rong for their precious advice.
 - **Project Information**:
   This project mainly has two parts:
   - Game theory reflection and exploration in Overleaf.
 This part goes through the milestones of game theory and explores Bayesian Nash Equilibrium and game theory glossary.